J-McNamara/smoosh/README.md

 # smoosh: Software Module Outline & Organization Summary Helper

-smoosh is a Python tool that helps developers understand and work with Python packages by generating LLM-optimized summaries of package structure, dependencies, and patterns.
+smoosh is a Python tool that helps developers understand and work with code repositories by generating LLM-optimized summaries of software modules, structure, dependencies, and patterns.
 It creates compressed yet meaningful representations that can be effectively used in LLM prompts for package understanding and troubleshooting.

 ## Features

-- **Intelligent Package Analysis**: Parse and analyze Python packages using AST to understand structure, relationships, and patterns
-- **Smart Compression**: Generate compact package representations while preserving essential information
-- **LLM-Optimized Output**: Create summaries specifically formatted for effective use with Language Models
+- **Repo Snapshot**: Copy code repositories to clipboard as plaintext and paste to your favorite AI tools!
+- **Smart Exclusion**: excludes files in .gitignore, non-text, caches, large data files
-- **Flexible Output Formats**: Export summaries in JSON, YAML, Markdown, or custom LLM formats
+- **Flexible Output Formats**: Export summaries in text, JSON, or YAML
-- **Command Line Interface**: Easy-to-use CLI for quick package analysis
+- **Command Line Interface**: Easy-to-use CLI for quick analysis

 ## Installation